 - Chives – These add delicate flavor and a pop of color.
 You could also use thinly sliced green onions instead.

 - Garlic – Add 2-3 cloves of minced garlic or 1/2 teaspoon of garlic powder.

 - Hot sauce – The amount on the recipe card still keeps it quite mild, but feel free to omit it.
 If you like some heat, add more hot sauce or even some finely diced jalapenos.

 - Worcestershire Sauce – I decided not to include this due to the sugar content, but many crab dip recipes add this sauce for flavor depth and light sweetness.
 Feel free to add 1-2 tablespoons if you like.

 - Salt – I don’t usually find it necessary to add any salt, since the cream cheese, cheddar, and Old Bay seasoning are already salty, but feel free to adjust to your taste.

-This section shows how to make hot crab dip, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make hot crab dip, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Mix creamy base.
 In a large bowl, stir together the cream cheese, sour cream, mayonnaise, lemon juice, and Old Bay seasoning, until smooth.
 Use a hand mixer to make this easy!